The Boys Next Door (1985 film)

-The Boys Next Door is a 1985 American adventure-crime drama film about two teenage boys who leave their small town home on the day of their high school graduation and embark on a crime and murder spree.
+The Boys Next Door (released as No Apparent Motive in Australia) is a 1985 American neo-noir crime drama film directed by Penelope Spheeris, from a screenplay by Glen Morgan and James Wong.
+It stars Maxwell Caulfield and Charlie Sheen as two sociopathic teenagers who leave their small town home on the day of their high school graduation and embark on a crime and murder spree.

+The film was Spheeris' second narrative feature following Suburbia (1984), and was released by New World Pictures on November 1, 1985.

 Plot

-Roy Alston (Maxwell Caulfield) and his friend Bo Richards (Charlie Sheen) are two outcasts of their high school community.
+Roy Alston and Bo Richards are two outcasts of their high school community.
 Bo receives $200 as a graduation gift from his grandparents.
-Facing a lifetime of working blue collar factory jobs, the boys spontaneously decide to use the money to go on a vacation to Los Angeles.
+Facing a lifetime of working blue collar factory jobs in their dead-end hometown, the boys spontaneously decide to use the money to go on a vacation to Los Angeles.

-During the drive to Los Angeles, Bo and Roy rob a gas station and beat the attendant (Joseph Michael Cala) with a lug wrench and gas pump fill nozzle.
-The next day, the boys go to a beach boardwalk, where Roy throws an empty beer bottle and it hits an elderly woman (Helen Brown) on the forehead.
-Three young women (Claudia Templeton, Mary Tiffany, and Marilou Conway) see this, and they chase Bo and Roy to a parking lot.
+During the drive to L.A., Bo and Roy rob a gas station and beat the attendant with a tire iron.
+The next day, the boys go to the Venice Beach Boardwalk, where Roy throws an empty beer bottle and it hits an elderly woman on the forehead.
+Three young women see this, and they chase Bo and Roy to a parking lot.
 The women yell at the boys and damage their car.
-Enraged, Roy starts the car and drives around in circles in the parking lot with one of the women still on the hood.
-After several loops, Roy throws the car into reverse, throwing her off the car.
+Enraged, Roy starts the car and drives around in circles in the parking lot with the women still on the hood.
+After several loops, Roy throws the car into reverse, throwing one of the women from the hood of the car.
 After the incident, one of the women finds Bo and Roy's dog, Boner the Barbarian, and reads its ID tag, which leads to speculation of where Bo and Roy are from.

 During a visit to La Brea Tar Pits, Bo expresses his wish that the world could just "go caveman" for one day, abandoning all rules and order.
 Roy agrees, and they spend their evening on the streets of Los Angeles.

-Several additional encounters lead to more deaths, including a gay man they meet at a bar, Chris, (Paul C. Dancer), a young couple (Richard Pachorek and Lesa Lee), and an older woman Angie Baker (Patti D'Arbanville) whom Roy kills while she is having sex with Bo.
-Eventually the duo are tracked and found by the LAPD and chased into a shopping mall, which is closed due to it being after hours.
+Several additional encounters lead to more deaths, including a gay man they meet at a bar, Chris, a young couple, and an older woman Angie Baker whom Roy kills while she is having sex with Bo.

+Eventually the duo are tracked and found by the LAPD and chased into a shopping mall.
 After unsuccessfully trying to steal some guns, Bo tries to talk some sense into Roy about surrendering.
 Roy refuses, and he orders Bo to give him the gun so he can go out in a "blaze of glory".
 Bo refuses and shoots Roy when he tries to take the gun away.
 The police surround Bo and ask him why he killed his friend.
 Bo replies, "Because I had to."
 Bo is then arrested and led away while reporters snap photos of him.